The pandemic is putting economies around the world to the test. The article discusses policy responses and economic consequences for Russia.

 Small and Medium Enterprises at Risk

-The Russian authorities thus have some room to maneuver when it comes to anti-crisis measures.
+The Russian authorities thus have some room for maneuver when it comes to anti-crisis measures.
 Nonetheless, their response has been limited so far.
-In his first Corona-related address to the nation on March 25, 2020, President Vladimir Putin announced a set of decisions that were supposed to “ensure the social protection of our people, their incomes and jobs, as well as support for small and medium-sized businesses.”
-Other measures were added in the following weeks.
-Overall, the government response included direct payments to families, veterans of the Great Patriotic War, the unemployed and persons on sick leave; consumer loan and mortgage holidays; tax holidays for small and medium-sized enterprises (SMEs); as well as a reduction in the base interest rate from 6.00% to 5.50%.
+In his first Corona-related address to the nation on March 25, 2020, President Vladimir Putin announced a set of decisions that were supposed to “ensure the social protection of our people, their incomes and jobs, as well as support for small and medium-sized businesses.”5 Other measures were added in the following weeks.
+Overall, the government response included direct payments to families, veterans of the Great Patriotic War, the unemployed and persons on sick leave; consumer loan and mortgage holidays; tax holidays for small and medium-sized enterprises (SMEs); as well as a reduction in the base interest rate from 6.00% to 5.50%.6

 The Next Crisis Is Just Around the Corner: The Oil Price and the Russian Economy

 Besides the immediate effects of quarantine measures, a second, closely related crisis hit the global energy markets in April.
-As global demand for oil plummeted, so did the oil price, in the United States even turning negative for the first time in history as storage facilities filled up.
-For Russia, as for all oil-exporting countries, this situation presents a serious challenge, especially because the Russian economy is so heavily dependent on energy.
+As global demand for oil plummeted, so did the oil price, in the United States even turning negative for the first time in history as storage facilities filled up.10 For Russia, as for all oil-exporting countries, this situation presents a serious challenge, especially because the Russian economy is so heavily dependent on energy.
 Oil and gas revenues have made up between 40% and 50% of the federal budget since the mid-2000s.
-The 2020 budget plan operates with an average price level of $42.4 for oil as a break-even point, a scenario that turned out to be way too optimistic.
-Already in March, the Russian Ministry of Finance had warned of a budget shortfall of around $40bn due to falling energy prices.
-Corona thus puts double pressure on the Russian state budget: spending must be increased to support businesses and uphold demand, while available financial means are shrinking.
+11 The 2020 budget plan operates with an average price level of $42.4 for oil as a break-even point, a scenario that turned out to be way too optimistic.
+Already in March, the Russian Ministry of Finance had warned of a budget shortfall of around $40bn due to falling energy prices.12 Corona thus exerts a double pressure on the Russian state budget: spending must be increased to support businesses and uphold demand, while available financial means are shrinking.

 Crisis as an opportunity for reform?

 The economic consequences of the Covid-19 epidemic in Russia are very likely to be serious and prolonged.
-While Russian policymakers have demonstrated some degree of preparedness, the crisis also amplifies the many structural shortcomings of the Russian political economy: dependence on energy exports, a dominant role of the state in the economy, lack of support and opportunity for private investment and entrepreneurship, an ineffective administrative system unaccountable to the general public.
+While Russian policymakers have demonstrated some degree of preparedness, the crisis has also amplified the many structural shortcomings of the Russian political economy: dependence on energy exports, a dominant role of the state in the economy, lack of support and opportunity for private investment and entrepreneurship, an ineffective administrative system unaccountable to the general public.
 All these factors held back Russia’s socio-economic development well before the Corona crisis.
 The last comparably deep recession in the context of the global economic crisis in 2008/2009 has led to an extensive political, academic and societal debate about the future of the Russian economy.
 Under the catchword of “modernization”, then-President Dmitri Medvedev admitted the need for comprehensive structural reform and called for diversification, deregulation and integration into the global economy.
 Could the Corona crisis represent a similar chance to reconsider Russia’s economic, or even societal and political model?

 It can be argued that there is some degree of societal demand for change.
-By April 2020, Putin’s approval ratings had fallen to a 14-year low in the context of widespread public criticism of the authorities’ response to the pandemic.
-There are reports of (so far isolated) protests from all over the country, with people expressing their discontent with the lack of support and protection.
-However, any truly open debate or significant change seem unlikely.
+By April 2020, Putin’s approval ratings had fallen to a 14-year low in the wake of widespread public criticism of the authorities’ response to the pandemic.13 There are reports of (so far isolated) protests from all over the country, with people expressing their discontent with the lack of support and protection.14 However, any truly open debate or significant change seem unlikely.
 Even the results of the 2009 “modernization” agenda have been very limited, if not nonexistent.
 Since then, Russia has become more authoritarian and internationally isolated, while the maintenance of political and economic stability – even at the cost of stagnation – have become the guiding logic of Putin’s regime.
 It is thus more likely that the Russian government will choose a strategy of muddling through and weathering the crisis, as it has in the past.
+15